-Staff are given clear job descriptions reflecting their responsibilities and duties adequate suitable training is given, at induction and periodically throughout employment.
-Appraisals for boarding staff occur annually with opportunities to discuss performance, development, and any further training needs.
+Residential staff are given accommodation.
+The residential staff accommodation is suitably separated from the accommodation and facilities for boarding pupils.
+This helps ensure there is avoidance of inappropriate favouritism or 1:1 contact between staff and boarders.
+Boarder's access to staff accommodation is restricted to ensure boarder and staff safety.
+Staff are given clear job descriptions reflecting their responsibilities and duties, adequate suitable training is given, at induction and periodically throughout employment.
+Appraisals for boarding staff occur annually (at the start of the Spring term) with opportunities to discuss performance, development, and any further training needs.